 Key Metrics for Evaluating Rental Properties

-There is no “one-size-fits-all” formula for calculating whether a rental property is a good investment, so you’ll want to use a variety of metrics, of which there are many.
+There is no one-size-fits-all formula for calculating whether a rental property is a good investment, so you’ll want to use a variety of metrics.
 Three key metrics investors often use to evaluate a rental property are the capitalization (cap) rate, cash-on-cash return, and return on investment (ROI).

 3 Key Metrics for Evaluating Rentals